bellatarantino/bellatarantino/README.md

 <img src="img/header23.png">

 Hi there!
-My name is Bella Tarantino, and I am a rising sophomore at Harvard University concentrating in physics with a secondary in computer science.
+My name is Bella Tarantino, and I am a member of the Class of 2024 at Harvard University concentrating in physics with a secondary in computer science.
 Summer 2021 Google STEP intern and Summer 2022 CERN assistant researcher.

 ### About Me